 - If you cannot log into the meeting platform, you will not be able to upload your poster or check the Zoom URL of each presentation.
 To reduce problems with your presentation and viewing, we strongly recommend you pay the registration fee and try to log into the meeting platform before the meeting dates.

-- Registrations during the ESJ69 meeting (14th to 19th March) will be accepted, but only for on-line participants.
+- Registrations during the ESJ69 meeting (14th to 19th March) will be accepted.

 - When you submit your abstract, you will be asked to select about five keywords of interest.

 Participating in the ESJ69 official events as an audience member

 - Non-ESJ members are welcome to attend as an audience member by paying the meeting registration fee.

 - Both ESJ members and non-members are required to apply for their participation in ESJ69 and pay the registration fee on the ESJ69 registration site or the meeting platform.
 (Please note that the system used for payment will change depending on the date; but it is okay to use different systems for registration and payment.)